determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/install-on-kubernetes.rst

 Resource configuration (CPU-based setups)
 =========================================

-For CPU-only configurations, users need to set ``slotType: cpu`` as well as ``slotResourceRequests.cpu: <number of cpus per slot>`` in ``values.yaml``.
+For CPU-only configurations, you need to set ``slotType: cpu`` as well as ``slotResourceRequests.cpu: <number of cpus per slot>`` in ``values.yaml``.
 Please note that the number of CPUs allocatable by Kubernetes may be lower than the number of "hardware" CPU cores.
 For example, an 8-core node may provide 7.91 CPUs, with the rest allocated for the Kubernetes system